 - Fantasy Counterpart Culture: The map of inhabited space looks suspiciously like something else.
 In addition, Atlantis appears to have had similarities to Japan and Ancient Egypt, while the Om-Ankh soldier pictured was wearing what appeared to be a Roman centurion's uniform.

-- Fish out of Water: Though they both seem to have adjusted fairly well.
+- Fish out of Water: Louwrens and Jane, though they both seem to have adjusted fairly well.

 - Alien Among Us: Inverted by Louwrens, who has little problem due to the aforementioned counterpart culture.

-- Fish Out of Temporal Water: It's mentioned out of hand that Jane got an Exposition Beam upon thawing out so she understands modern language.
-Though the whole reason she is in high school is because her therapist thought it would help "stabilize" her.
+- Fish out of Temporal Water: It's mentioned out of hand that Jane got an Exposition Beam upon thawing out so she understands modern language.
+Though the whole reason she is in high school is that her therapist thought it would help "stabilize" her.